tudurom/windowchef/README.md

 Usage
 -----

-See the bundled `.sxhkdrc` and `config.h` for an example of a basic configuration.
+See the bundled `.sxhkdrc` and `.windowchefrc` for an example of a basic configuration.
+Additionally, you can read the manual page (`windowchef(1)`).

-You can configure windowchef by editing the `config.h` file.

-Additionally, you can read the man page (`windowchef(1)`).
+The default configuration file is `~/.config/bspwm/bspwmrc`.
+It is usually a shell script that calls `waitron wm_config` for configuration.
+See the manual page for `waitron(1)` for details regarding this topic.

 Features
 --------